msupply-foundation/conforma-server/documentation/Outcomes-Display.md

 All fields are interpreted as Markdown by the front end, so this would display as: **John** (35).
 Named properties on an object can be deeply nested, e.g. `user.firstName`

-  If the returned value is *not* an object, we can substitute the whole value into the substitution string using `${}` (i.e. empty parameter) e.g. to display any simple column's value in italics, we'd just add the substitution string `*${}$*`
+  If the returned value is *not* an object, we can substitute the whole value into the substitution string using `${}` (i.e. empty parameter) e.g. to display any simple column's value in italics, we'd just add the substitution string `*${}*`

-  Note: the same result could be achieved using a complex evaluator query in the `value_expression` field, but this is just a simpler way to do basic substitutions.
+  Note: the same result could be achieved using a complex evaluator query in the `value_expression` field, but this is just a simpler (and hopefully more readable) way to do basic substitutions.

 ### A note about Array data